linusmossberg/monte-carlo-ray-tracer/README.md

 }
 ```

-The `vertices` object contains a map of vertex sets.
 Each vertex set contains an array of vertices specified as xyz-coordinates.
 The vertex set key string is used later to specify which set of vertices to build the surface from when creating surfaces of `object` type.
 </details>

-<details><summary><code>Surfaces</code></summary><br>
+### Surfaces

+The `surfaces` object contains an array of surfaces.

+<details><summary><code>Details</code></summary><br>

 Example:
 ```json